prife/adb/README.md

 Android's adb standalone build with cmake, support Linux(x86-64、arm64)], Windows(32bit) and macOS!

-It's recommend to develop adb with vscode which's remote development is so usefull!
+It's recommend to develop adb with clion/vscode which's remote development is so usefull!

 ## build adb target for Linux(X64、arm64)